fuzzylogicxx/fuzzylogic/posts/tabs-truth-fiction-and-practical-measures.md

 ## Faux tabs

-But in our Design System at work, ours are currently just the “tabs” with no tab panels, and each “tab” generally points to _different pages_ rather than somewhere on the same page – i.e. it’s a navigation menu made to look like a tabbed interface.
+But in our Design System at work, ours are currently just the “tabs” with no tab panels, and each “tab” generally points to _another page_ rather than somewhere on the same page.
+In other words it’s a navigation menu made to look like a tabbed interface.

 I’m not happy with this from an affordance point of view.
 Naming and presenting something as one thing but then having it function _differently_ leads to usability problems and communication breakdowns.
 As the Inclusive Components Tabbed Interfaces page says: